Acupuncture effective on many points

 Acupuncture for anxiety

-Translation - Evidence Based Acupuncture Evidence Summary – Acupuncture for the treatment of anxiety
+Translation- Evidence Based Acupuncture Evidence Summary – Acupuncture for the treatment of anxiety

 Research shows that 1-30% of the world's population suffers from some form of anxiety [1].
-There are 13 different subclassifications of anxiety disorders included in the most recent Diagnostic and Statistical Manual (DSM-5), with symptoms and physical manifestations that can vary significantly [2].
+There are 13 different subclassifications of anxiety disorders included in the most recent Diagnostic and Statistical Manual (DSM-5), with symptoms and physical manifestations varying significantly [2].
 From shortness of breath and fluctuations in heart rate to direct panic attacks, headaches, pain, and insomnia [3].
 Anxiety is a complex, pervasive condition that is generally treated with medication.

 Acupuncture for anxiety

 According to the most recent scientific research, acupuncture is an effective treatment for anxiety.
 In 2017, The Acupuncture Evidence Project was published by Dr. John McDonald PhD and Dr. Stephen Janz [4], providing a comparative overview of the clinical and scientific evidence for acupuncture.
-This comprehensive document, revised after two previous reviews, concluded that there is sufficient evidence to suggest that acupuncture is moderately effective in treating anxiety [5].
+This comprehensive document, revised after two earlier reviews, concluded that there is sufficient evidence to suggest that acupuncture is moderately effective in treating anxiety [5].

 A more recent systematic review published in 2018 showed that all 13 included studies reported a decrease in anxiety for their treatment group compared to the control groups.
 Three of these studies used pharmaceuticals as a control study [8].

-Biochemical mechanisms of acupuncture
+Biochemical Mechanisms of Acupuncture

 One of the most sensitive measures of the body's ability to cope with stress is the so-called Heart Rate Variability (HRV).
-Instead of consistently beating at the same speed like a metronome, the heart changes its speed based on its finely tuned response to the environment.
+Instead of beating consistently at the same pace like a metronome, the heart changes its speed based on its finely tuned response to the environment.
 Higher HRV is associated with better health in all areas, including mental health and low levels of anxiety.
 Acupuncture has been shown to improve the body's ability to cope with stress by enhancing HRV [10].

 When the body experiences a lot of stress, a part of the brain, the hypothalamus, releases neurochemical substances [9].
 Research shows that acupuncture can inhibit this response [10].
 It has also been demonstrated that acupuncture increases the release of endorphins [11], the body's own feel-good chemicals.
-These chemicals play an important role in regulating stress responses such as the level of pain, heart rate, blood pressure, and our digestion [12,13,14,15].
+These chemicals play a crucial role in regulating stress responses such as the level of pain, heart rate, blood pressure, and our digestion [12,13,14,15].

 All these acupuncture mechanisms have a direct effect on reducing anxiety.